jortiz-cyber/jortiz-cyber.github.io/README.md

   	Creating an ePortfolio will help me display my skills and knowledge of what I know and can create or modify.
 When seeking opportunities in different organizations will require some sort of educational background which is also be something I may display in my ePortfolio.
 But I do understand that by posting projects or work that I may have created in the past for public consumption can limit the authentication of the source.
 I also understand that I must limit myself on what can be viewed by the public but at the same time attract an employer for employment.
 I know that accepting internships and volunteer work will give me hands-on training and will be a good experience to add to a resume.

    	In this course's outcomes I have achieved on choosing the three artifacts which incorporate my three enhancement plans.
-The three enhancement plans are Software design and engineering, Algorithms and data structures, and Databases.
-For each enhancement plan I have identified what I would like to enhance and modify.
-Some artifacts still need some development and refinements because of recent errors when the modification took place.
+The three enhancement plans consist of Software Design and Engineering, Algorithms and Data structures, and Databases.
+For each enhancement plan I have identified what I would like to enhance and modify which will be descirbed below.

 ### *Code Review:*
 ### *Enhancement One: Software Design and Engineering*